Innablr/revolver/README.md

           pretend: false
     ```

-2. Section `organizations` specifies per-organization options overriding the defaults from the `defaults section`. __Please note that are no need to specify any settings here a part of the Id per organization if following the defaults section__
+2. Section `organizations` specifies per-organization options overriding the defaults from the `defaults section`.
+You can override default settings on a per-organization basis, including *region*.
+You can also specify a list of drivers to be used for each organization.

     Leave as empty array if not being used
-    ```
+    ```yaml
     organizations: []
     ```

     Example organization configuration:
-    ```
+    ```yaml
     organizations:
       - account_id: "000000000000"
         settings: